 4.6 miles, easy to moderate, 1,700-ft. cumulative elevation loss

-After breakfast, transfer for about an hour to Vila Real, a busy town perched upon the edge of a gorge.
-Here, the striking Casa Mateus Palace, a masterful baroque solar, or manor house, boasts what may be the finest formal gardens in Portugal.
+This morning, transfer for about an hour to Vila Real, a busy town perched upon the edge of a gorge.
+Here, the striking Casa Mateus Palace—a masterful Baroque solar, or manor house—boasts what may be the finest formal gardens in Portugal.
 On a guided visit, you will see the ornate chapel, the wood-paneled library with its collection of 2,000 parchments and royal charters dating back five centuries, and several other richly adorned rooms with period furnishings.
-In the garden, admire richly textured topiary originally laid in the 1930s and 40s, including a visitor favorite: an aromatic 115-foot tunnel sculpted from tightly planted cedars.
+In the garden, admire textured topiary originally laid in the 1930s and 40s, including a visitor favorite: an aromatic 115-foot tunnel sculpted from tightly planted cedars.